IDMNYU/audiolab/docs/serge.md

 <img src = "./img/meta_photo.jpg" width="75%" title="Meta" alt="Meta">

-The **Meta** is a synthesizer / sequencer designed by Jon Peters ([The Human Comparator](https://thehumancomparator.net/)) in 2023.
+The **Meta** is a synthesizer / sequencer designed by Jon Nensén ([The Human Comparator](https://thehumancomparator.net/)) in 2023.
 The instrument consists of a project box containing 14 compact, Serge-format modules that focus on clocks, sequences, digital logic, and other utility functions that can be used to automatically generate triggers and gates.

 <img src = "./img/meta.png" width="75%" title="Meta" alt="Meta">